spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 ## Summary

-This module established the foundation for creating well-structured, accessible HTML for property websites.
+This module established the foundation for creating well-structured, accessible HTML for websites.
 You now understand:

 - **HTML structure and syntax** for building proper document foundations
 - **Semantic HTML elements** that provide meaning and improve accessibility